cartowong/oo/README.md

     person$set('name', value)
   })

+  # This method refers to the private field age.
+The 'getPrivate' function will be removed
+  # at the end of this constructor by the 'finalizeObject' function.
+So, the private field
+  # age is not accessible outside this constructor.
+  person$addMethod('isOver18', function() {
+    person$getPrivate('age') > 18
+  })

   # Note that this method calls getName().
 If a subclass overrides getName(),
   # calling this method from an instance of the subclass will call the overriden
   # version of getName().